os2kitos/kitos_frontend/README.md

 `yarn start` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 `yarn build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-See `package.json` for builds to different environments.
+The built web app will be placed in the `dist/` directory. `yarn build` defaults to build for development. `yarn build --configuration staging` builds for the staging environment. `yarn build --configuration production` builds for the production environment.

 `yarn e2e` to serve the Angular app and afterwards start Cypress E2E testing.